Growing and diversifying equity investment – next steps

 • Building a better environment for everyone to flourish

-We are particularly keen to collect responses to the following questions:
+We continue to be keen to collect responses relating to the recommendations within the Green Paper, in particular, we invite responses to the following questions:

 • Do you agree with the recommendations?